projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    - Remove a UOS launch script by clicking **Remove this VM** for the current launch setting.

 #.
-Save the current launch setting to the user-defined xml files by
+Save the current launch setting to the user-defined XML files by
    clicking **Export XML**.
 The configuration app validates the current configuration and lists all incorrect configurable items and shows errors.